 The thing is, the day-to-day pain points we struggle with are often only problem symptoms.
 What core issues are at the root of these content challenges?
 What are the key obstacles to taking advantage of great opportunities?
 These are your problem causes, and we discover them through the first (and, for me, the most exciting) phase of content strategy: the situation analysis.

-In content strategy, the situation analysis focuses on a company’s content ecosystem, which is comprised of several different factors:
+In content strategy, the situation analysis focuses on a company’s content ecosystem, which is composed of several different factors:

 - Business goals

 - Customer needs and expectations

 - Content production processes